Let TAS Students show you our school

 Staff Professional Development Programs

 Students at TAS benefit from research based improvements in teaching and learning which are driven and directed by a focus on improving student outcomes.
-Teachers participate in ongoing programs such as Teachers as Researchers, Literacy and Numeracy Academy, ISQ Assessment Communities, Innovation in STEM, and Teachers as Lifelong Learners.
+Teachers participate in ongoing programs such as ISQ Professional Learning Communities (with a focus upon Innovation and Differentiation), the Australian Curriculum Digital Technologies Curriculum, and the TALL (Teachers as Lifelong Learners) Program.

 Swimming Program – Junior School